aluo96078/godm/docs/Readme.en.md

 #### Model Self-Registration (Recommended)

-Models can implement the `ObservedModel` interface to automatically bind the corresponding observer:
+Models can implement the `ObservedModel` interface to automatically bind to the corresponding observer:

 ```go
 func (u User) Observers() []odm.ModelObserver {